boppana-tejkiran/CS633-2020-21/readme.md

   * MPI_Gather
   * MPI_Alltoallv

 The performance of the optimisations are studied by scaling up the number of parallel processes and amount of data communicated.
-More details can be found in the Assignment 1 directory.
+More details can be found in the Assignment 2 directory.

 **Assignment3:**

+In this assignment, implemented a parallel program to process a large Temperature data set to derive insights from the data bydistributing chunks of data across different parallel processes.

+MPI communication protocol was used for inter process communication.
+Studied the scaling of code by varyingnumber of compute nodes and processes per node.

+More details can be found in the Assignment 3 directory.